caredove/CD-Integrations-Wordpress/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.2.1 =
+* Fixed issue with more recent versions of WordPress, with Gutenberg editor, lists of listings were being processed on post edit page
+* Added option to swap between www and sandbox for connection
+* Added <br /> break tags to HTML content at top of TinyMCE Editor Popup Descriptions to stop oveflow

 = 0.2.0 =
 * Change default button color from theme default to Caredove blue